Want Healthy Skin? Limit These 5 Types of Foods

 There are plenty of foods — rich in vitamin A, vitamin C, vitamin D, omega-3 and zinc — that will help prevent inflammation, reduce acne breakouts and leave your skin looking its best, says Jorden Edinger, RDN, LD.

-.
-Unfortunately, there are also culprits in our daily diets that do the opposite.
-Many trigger acne, a skin disease that results from clogging of the oil glands at the base of hair follicles.
-Others affect collagen formation, a process that is critical to keeping your skin healthy and elastic.
+“Unfortunately, there are also culprits in our daily diets that do the opposite,” she says.
+“Many trigger acne, a skin disease that results from clogging of the oil glands at the base of hair follicles.
+Others affect collagen formation, a process that is critical to keeping your skin healthy and elastic.”

 Add one more strike against eating too much sugar.
-Studies have found that diets high in glucose or fructose affect what’s called “skin collagen crosslinking.”
+Studies have found that diets high in glucose or fructose affect what’s called ‘skin collagen crosslinking.’
 That sounds complicated, but it breaks down like this: Collagen is responsible for your skin’s strength and elasticity.

 The typical Western diet includes many dairy sources that contain hormones, including certain types of steroids and growth hormones.
 Unfortunately, these stimulate acne, too.
 The same has been found for protein powder shakes that contain casein and whey, as well; if you’re using these shakes as substitutes for food, be wary.
 If acne is a concern for you, organic dairy products may offer an alternative.

 Red meat, cheese, butter and hydrogenated oils — all are high in saturated fats.
-And foods that are high in saturated fat are associated with high concentrations of insulin growth factor.
+Plus, foods that are high in saturated fat are associated with high concentrations of insulin growth factor.